Remper/re-coding-ws/README.md

 # re-coding-ws
-Scripts for the re-coding workshop
+Scripts for the Re-coding Black Mirror workshop